contentful/the-example-app.nodejs/README.md

-# the-example-app.js
+# The Node.js Example App
-The Contentful example app, written in JS
+The Contentful example app, written in node.js.

 ## Requirements